-The next opportunity to lend a hand is on Sunday 6 February, between 10am and 1pm or 2pm and 4pm (meeting at the beach car park).
-There are subsequent sessions being organised on 6 March, 3 April, 1 May and 5 June.
+With the backing of Grain Parish Council and Medway Council, the Kent Wildlife Trust is meeting at Grain Coastal Park every month to continue their work.
+The next opportunity to lend a hand is on Sunday 6 March, from 10am to 1pm and 2pm to 4pm (meeting at the beach car park).
+There are further sessions being organised on 3 April, 1 May, 5 June and 3 July.